 Any development contributions received will be applied to the projects as identified in the Development Contributions policy.
 Projects identified in the policy may be either completed projects (with debt yet to be repaid) or future projects planned to be undertaken.
-It is anticipated that only a portion of the stormwater assets projects (\$23.5M) identified in the western proposal will be covered through the Development Contributions Policy over time.
-The remainder of projects will not be funded by Development Contribution as they don't represent true growth.
-They enable growth, however are the result of climate change provisions, Bay of Plenty Regional Council development run-off reduction requirements, and increasing our level of service to be proactive rather than reactive therefore should be funded by borrowing which we don't have the capacity to do.
+It is anticipated that, that the stormwater assets projects identified in the central proposal will not be covered through the Development Contributions Policy as they don't represent true growth.
+They enable growth, however are the result of climate change provisions, Bay of Plenty Regional Council development.